rreusser/plotly-expression-transform/README.md

 > A plotly transform for evaluating arbitrary functions

 ## Installation
+Currently requires experimental plotly.js PR for transforms.
 Not (yet?) published to npm.
 Can add to `package.json` from repo directly:

 ```javscript
   "plotly-expresson-transform": "https://github.com/rreusser/plotly-expression-transform.git"